last update 20 July 2010

 All Saints Church, North Street, York

-Not to be found in 1820 -30s business directories for York or Barnard Castle.
-1841 census - described as Chemyst, in George St, Walmgate, York (at the Fishergate end), living with Elizabeth, 3 daughters and son Joseph.
+1841 census - described as Chemyst, home in George St, Walmgate, York (at the Fishergate end), living with Elizabeth, 3 daughters and son Joseph.
 Walmgate was one of the poorest urban areas in Britain at the time with "women sitting on the kerbs smoking pipes."

-Chemyst Druggist (& Grocer etc) of Barnard Castle - the shop is still there (now an opticians - the white shop below).
+Chemyst etc in Barnard Castle - the shop is still there (now an opticians)

 m1 12 March 1792 Barnard Castle (St Marys)